pidg3/P3-Arcade/README.md

-#Front-end Nanodegree Arcade Game: P3
+# Front-end Nanodegree Arcade Game: P3

+__UPDATE April 18:__ I've removed most of my Nanodegree projects as I don't think they reflect my current level of experience.
+However I've left this one in for two reasons:
+- It's an interesting example of the 'old', prototypical way of doing Javascript - if you look at the code you'll see things like `Enemy.prototype.update = function(dt) {`: no sugary classes here!
+- It's quite a fun little game...

 This project is for P3 in the Udacity Nanodegree.

 Repository was cloned from the main Udacity one: https://github.com/udacity/frontend-nanodegree-arcade-game